hpgavin/HPGdaac/README.md

 ```
 HPGdaac test.cfg  data123
 ```
-... at 3:14:16 on Tuesday March 14, 2023, with the *test configuration file* shown above, results in a **raw** data file with a header of 12 lines ...
+... at 3:14:16 on Tuesday March 14, 2023, with the *test configuration file* shown above, results in a *digitized data file* with a header of 12 lines ...

 ```
 % Tue  Mar 14 03:14:16 2023